ThunderStruct/MSCircularSlider/README.md

     - note: markerPath takes precedence over markerImage, so if both members are set, the images will not be drawn
   - `snapToMarkers`: indicates whether the handle should _snap_ to the nearest marker upon handle-release - default false
     - ~note: if both snapToMarkers and snapToLabels are true, the handle will be snapped to the nearest marker~ _removed mutual-exclusion in 1.1.0_
+  - `slidingDirection`: indicates the current handle sliding direction - default .none
+  - `revolutionsCount`: indicates the number of times the handle has revolved (requires `maximumAngle` = 360) - default 0
+  - `maximumRevolutions`: specifies the maximum number of revolutions before the slider is bounded at 100% (`angle` = 360.0) - default -1
+    - note: this property is valid only when `maximumAngle = 360.0`, it also prevents -ve revolutions by bounding the counter-clockwise sliding at 0% (`angle` = 0.0) and `revolutionsCount` = 0.
+Setting this property to any -ve value will allow the slider to revolve endlessly
   - `addLabel(_ string: String)`: adds a string to the labels array and triggers required drawing methods
   - `changeLabel(at index: Int, string: String)`: replaces the label's string at the given index with the provided string
   - `removeLabel(at index: Int)`: removes the string from the labels array at the given index